microsoft/dicom-server/docs/concepts/worklist.md

 | POST   | `../workitems?{workitem}` | Creates a Workitem with the specified UID. |

-If not specified in the URI, the payload dataset must contain the Workitem SOPInstanceUid.
+If not specified in the URI, the payload dataset must contain the Workitem in either the SOPInstanceUid or AffectedSOPInstanceUID attributes.

 The `Accept` and `Content-Type` headers are required in the request, and must both have the value `application/json`.